 We’re literally on a first name basis with all the doctor’s offices around us and sometimes I wonder if the doctors aren’t placing bets on when they will see one of us again.
 As a mama, I totally get the stress and worry of your child getting sick all the time, it’s rough.

 If this sounds like something you’re going through, then you need to know you’re not alone.
 This is a very normal part of parenthood.
 Kids get sick, but there are a few things you should do when it feels like your kid is always sick.

 What to Do When a Your Child is Sick All the Time

 Schedule an Appointment with Your Child’s Pediatrician (Push for Answers)

 One of the best things to do whenever it feels like your child is constantly sick is to make an appointment with your child’s pediatrician.
 If your child’s pediatrician seems to push you off, push for answers.
-Although your child being constantly sick doesn’t mean something is wrong with them, if you have a gut feeling that something is wrong, push for answers.
+Although your child being constantly sick doesn’t mean something is wrong with them if you have a gut feeling that something is wrong, push for answers.
 Some doctors will push your child’s symptoms off as nothing, so push and get the answers you need.
 If you feel the need to get further answers, ask your child’s doctor for a referral to a specialist.

 Consider Visiting a Specialist

 If you feel like your child’s sickness is due to an underlying condition, consider visiting a specialist.
-One of the most common specialist that young children need to see is an Ear, Nose, and Throat doctor.
+One of the most common specialists that young children need to see is an Ear, Nose, and Throat doctor.
 These doctors specialize in frequent ear infections and strep throats.
 Remember whenever you’re seeing a specialist, you may still feel the need to see more than one specialist in the same field to get the answer you need.
-Although its not always necessary, you should always follow your mother’s intuition when your child is constantly sick to get them the treatment they need.
+Although it’s not always necessary, you should always follow your mother’s intuition when your child is constantly sick to get them the treatment they need.

 Add Vitamins to Your Child’s Routine